ABVenu/salcurriculum/S08/V2instructorNotes.md

 - 2.5 - Implementing one to Many relationship Schema, as it is general case & Demonstrating Relationship by create respective routes

-**3.0** Creating Cascading Effects to Ensure Complete Relationships
+**3.0** Ensuring Data Integrity For Completeness Of Relationships

 - 3.1 - Relationship means not only creating schemas; it is completed only when all its associated routes/functionalities are created

   - Example: If a course is deleted, its dependent lectures should also be deleted.

-- 3.2 - Introduction to Cascading and Pre/Post Hooks in Mongoose
+- 3.2 - Cursor Methods

-- 3.3 - Managing Relationships Using Pre/Post Hooks
+- 3.3 - Master Route which supports search by query along with pagination and sorting

 ## Pitfalls